Unity-Technologies/com.unity.multiplayer.docs/docs/learn/bossroom/architecture.md

 * The `Server` class owns server-driven `NetworkVariables`.
 Similarly, the `Client` class owns owner-driven `NetworkVariables`.
 This ownership separation helps make larger classes more readable and maintainable.
 * Use partial classes when separating by context isn’t possible.
 * Continue using the `Client`/`Server` prefix to make contexts more obvious.
 Note: You can’t use prefixes for `ScriptableObjects` that have file name requirements.
 * Use `Client`/`Server`/`Shared` separation when you have a one-to-many relationship where your server class needs to send information to many client classes.
-You can also achieve this with the [`NetworkedMessageChannel`](#heading=h.wfrn29pfpphk).
+You can also achieve this with the [`NetworkedMessageChannel`](#networkedmessagechannel).

 You still need to take care of code executing in `Start` and `Awake`.
 If the code in `Start` and `Awake` runs simultaneously with the NetworkManager's initialization, it might not know whether the player is a host or client.

 ### Publisher-Subscriber Messaging

-We implemented a dependency injection-friendly Publisher-Subscriber pattern that allows Boss Room to send and receive strongly-typed messages in a loosely-coupled manner, where communicating systems only know about the `IPublisher`/`ISubscriber` of a given message type.
+Boss Room implements a dependency injection-friendly Publisher-Subscriber pattern that allows Boss Room to send and receive strongly-typed messages in a loosely coupled manner, where communicating systems only know about the `IPublisher`/`ISubscriber` of a given message type.

-Because publishers and subscribers are classes, we can have more interesting behavior for message transfer, such as buffered and networked messaging.
-See the NetworkedMessageChannel section.
+Because publishers and subscribers are classes, Boss Room can have more interesting behavior for message transfer, such as buffered and networked messaging.
+See the [`NetworkedMessageChannel`](#networkedmessagechannel) section.

 These mechanisms allow Boss Room to avoid circular references and limit the dependency surface between assemblies.
 Cross-communicating systems rely on common messages but don't necessarily need to know about each other.
-Because messages don’t need to know about each other, we can more easily separate them into smaller assemblies.
+Because messages don’t need to know about each other, Boss Room can more easily separate them into smaller assemblies.

 These mechanisms allow for strong separation of concerns and coupling reduction using PubSub and dependency injection (DI).
-We use DI to pass the handles to the `IPublisher` or `ISubscriber` of any given event type.
+Boss Room uses DI to pass the handles to the `IPublisher` or `ISubscriber` of any given event type.
 As a result, message publishers and consumers are unaware of each other.

-`MessageChannel` classes implement the `IPublisher` and `ISubscriber` interfaces and provide the actual messaging logic.
+`MessageChannel` classes implement the `IPublisher` and `ISubscriber` interfaces and have the actual messaging logic.

 :::note
-Boss Room could have used a 3rd party library for messaging (like MessagePipe).
-Since we needed custom networked channels and our use cases were quite simple, we decided to go with our own light implementation.
-If we had had a full game with more gameplay, we might have switched to a library that had more features.
+The Boss Room development team considered using a third party library for messaging (like `MessagePipe`).
+However, since Boss Room needed custom networked channels and the use cases were quite simple, the team decided to go with an in-house light implementation.
+If Boss Room was a full game with more gameplay, it'd benefit more from a library that with more features.
 :::

 #### `NetworkedMessageChannel`

-With in-process messaging, Boss Room implements the NetworkedMessageChannel, which uses the same API, but allows for sending data between peers.
-We implemented the Netcode synchronization for these using custom NGO messaging, which serves as a useful synchronization primitive in our arsenal.
+With in-process messaging, Boss Room implements the `NetworkedMessageChannel`, which uses the same API, but allows for sending data between peers.
+Boss Room implements the Netcode synchronization for these using custom NGO messaging, which serves as a useful synchronization primitive in the codebase arsenal.